The log-Sobolev inequality for spin systems of higher order interactions: Introduction

 The log-Sobolev inequality for the infinite-dimensional Gibbs measure on the lattice is examined in Guionnet and Zegarlinski \cite{G-Z}, and Zegarlinski \cite{Z1}, \cite{Z2}.
 The problem of passing from single-site to infinite-dimensional measure, in presence of quadratic interactions, is addressed by Marton \cite{M1}, Inglis and Papageorgiou \cite{I-P}, Otto and Reznikoff \cite{O-R} and Papageorgiou \cite{Pa3}.

 Working beyond the case of quadratic interactions is the scope of this paper.
 Non-quadratic interactions have been considered in \cite{Pa2}, but for the case of the one-dimensional lattice and the stronger log-Sobolev $q$-inequality.
 In that paper, the inequality for the infinite-dimensional Gibbs measure was related to the inequality for the finite projection of the Gibbs measure.
 In \cite{I-P1} conditions have been investigated so that the infinite dimensional Gibbs measure satisfies the inequality under the main assumption that the single-site measure satisfies a log-Sobolev inequality uniformly on the boundary conditions.
+Under the same framework, concentration properties have been studied in \cite{Pa4}.
+Recentely, Limmer, Kratsios, Yang, Saqur and Horvath in \cite{LKYSH24} proved convergence properties under the assumption of log-sobolev inequalities.

 The scope of the current paper is to prove the log-Sobolev inequality for the Gibbs measure without setting conditions neither on the local specification $\{\E^{\Lambda,\omega}\}$ nor on the one site measure $\mathbb{E}^{\{i\},\omega}$.
 What we actually show is that under appropriate conditions on the interactions, the Gibbs measure satisfies a log-Sobolev inequality whenever the boundary free one site measure $\mu(dx)=e^{-\phi(x)}dx /(\int e^{-\phi(x)} dx)$ satisfies a log-Sobolev inequality.
 In that way we improve the previous results since the log-Sobolev inequality is determined alone by the phase $\phi$ of the simple without interactions measure $\mu$ on $M$, for which a plethora of criteria and examples of good measure that satisfy the inequality exist.